mauriciocoder/tesorio-scraper/README.md

    SQLAlchemy initialization completed
    Initialized the database.
     ```
-You should now have a the following sqlite file created:
+You should now have the following SQLite file created:

 * `./instance/db.sqlite` contains entities User and Repository created.

 ### Batch Run

-The batch process is responsilbe for scraping GitHub data and persist both users and repositories.
-The batch receives as input the csv file path having all the repositories that we would to scrap data from.
+The batch process is responsible for scraping GitHub data and persist both users and repositories.
+The batch receives as input the CSV file path having all the repositories that we would scrap data from.
 Example:

 ```sh
 owner,repo